 AP Research builds on skills learned in AP Seminar to deeply explore an academic topic, problem, or issue of individual interest.
 Through this exploration, students will design, plan, and conduct a year-long research based investigation to address a research question.
 Students will conduct independent research, analyze sources and evidence, apply context and perspective, write a college-level academic paper, and present research findings to an audience.
 This course is an AP level class and is recommended for students who are independent and self-motivated.
 AP Research may be co-taught by more than one instructor and seating may be limited.
-Students will be required to take the end-of-course AP Exam (performance task).
-Students passing the AP exam with a score of 3-5 receive college credit at most universities.
+Students are required to take and pay for the AP exam at the end of the year.
+Financial aid is available for students who qualify.
+Students passing the AP exam with a score of 3, 4, or 5 receive college credit at most colleges and universities.